Mark Stone Game Preview: Golden Knights vs. Blues

 Stone Season Stats Insights

-- In 25 games this season, Stone has averaged 19:02 on the ice, while putting up a plus-minus of -4.
+- In 26 games this season, Stone has a plus-minus rating of -4, while averaging 19:01 on the ice per game.

-- Stone has netted a goal in a game six times this year in 25 games played, including multiple goals once.
+- In six of 26 games this year, Stone has scored a goal, and he has one game with multiple goals.

 Sign up for Underdog fantasy today.